RichardKessler/Code-Refactor/README.md

 # Code Refactor - Homework Assignment 1 UNC Coding Bootcamp

-Working with basic front-end development tools to become firmiliar with implementation of updating code, ensuring sustainability and functionality of the new code, and organize all the HTML and CSS elements.
-Becoming firmiliar with changing existing elements as a front-end developer to resolve issues that may happen on-the-job.
+Working with basic front-end development tools to become farmiliar with implementation of updating code, ensuring sustainability and functionality of the new code, and organize all the HTML and CSS elements.
+Becoming farmiliar with changing existing elements as a front-end developer to resolve issues that may happen on-the-job.
 Reorganizing existing code to be more in-line with standards by applying HTML and CSS semantic elements.
-Ensure functionalilty of all the code by making sure that images were loading properly, links worked as intended, and the style is applied properly.
+Ensure functionality of all the code by making sure that images were loading properly, links worked as intended, and the style is applied properly.
 Making the code clean so that future updates and changes can be implemented quickly and easily.

 ## User Story